 We provide competitive compensation for our employees and a range of flexible benefits, including a tailored incentive mix program, giving our employees the flexibility to choose the incentive mix that best works for them, an industry-leading parental leave policy, flexible public holidays, and one full day of paid time off a year for our employees to give back to social causes of their choice.
-We continue to embrace our Work from Anywhere program adopted in 2021 that allows most employees to elect their work location from physical office space and home mix options.
+We continue to embrace our Work from Anywhere program adopted in 2021 that allows most employees to elect their work location from physical office space, a co-working space, or at home.